 The VR1837, Report for Vocational Evaluation, or the typed report must contain the signature of the vocational evaluator who conducted the evaluation.
 For more information, refer to VR-SFP sections 3.2.14 Documentation and 3.2.16 Signatures.

-When requested on VR1836, Vocational Evaluation ReferralProvider, or on the service authorization, the vocational evaluator must complete a feedback session with the customer, the customer's representative, if any, and the VR counselor, to review the evaluator's recommendations and the customer's vocational interests, strengths, and challenges.
+When requested on VR5000, Referral for Provider Services, or on the service authorization, the vocational evaluator must complete a feedback session with the customer, the customer's representative, if any, and the VR counselor, to review the evaluator's recommendations and the customer's vocational interests, strengths, and challenges.

 To request partial payment for work that has not been completed in its entirety, a VR3472, Contracted Service Modification Request, can be submitted.
 Justification for why the vocational evaluation cannot be completed in its entirety must be included on VR3472, Contracted Service Modification Request.